 How do you say “Christmas” in Spanish?
-What is “Navidad” in English?
 How do they celebrate Christmas in Spanish-speaking cultures?

-Well, here’s all the answers you ever wanted to know about holidays in Spanish!
+Here’s all the answers you ever wanted to know about the holidays in Spanish!

 Besides Christmas Day itself, there are other holidays celebrated in Spanish-speaking countries over the winter.
 Some of these are even bigger than Christmas Day, and overall the winter festivities last about a month.
 These other holidays often focus on holy feast days from 8th December to 6th January.
 That said, Christmas Day has become more popular to celebrate,